lsst-sqre/ltd-mason/README.rst

 Integration tests
 -----------------

-We have separate integration tests to exercise code that interacts with AWS S3.
+We have separate integration tests to exercise code that interacts with AWS S3 and ltd-keeper.
-See :file:`aws_demo/README.rst`.
+See :file:`integration_tests/README.rst`.

 ****